 Easy Recipe for Avgolemono

 This Avgolemono Sauce is going to blow your mind!
-For something so simple is has so much flavor, and elevates any dish it meets.
+For something so simple is has so much flavour, and elevates any dish it meets.
 It’s one of those recipes that you think about the next day…and the next day…

 “Avgolemono” (αυγολέμονο or αβγολέμονο) literally means Egg (avgo) Lemon (lemono).
 The term covers Greek soups and sauces made with egg and lemon, and half of the ingredients in this easy sauce recipe happen to be…egg and lemon.
 The rest?
 Broth and starch.
-For the broth, I highly recommend adding broth from my Greek Stuffed Cabbage Rolls recipe, these two are just meant to be together, and the flavor of the broth after steaming the cabbage rolls is absolutely delicious.
+For the broth, I highly recommend adding broth from my Greek Stuffed Cabbage Rolls recipe, these two are just meant to be together, and the flavour of the broth after steaming the cabbage rolls is absolutely delicious.
 It seasons the Avgolemono Sauce perfectly.

 For the starch, add tapioca starch to keep it paleo and whole30 friendly, however, cornstarch will work in a pinch as well.
 Make sure you mix up the starch-broth paste (more info in the recipe) a little at a time so it doesn’t turn lumpy.